Our Rector, Staff & Vestry

 Barbara is passionate about creating an open, non-judgmental space for an encounter with the living God manifested in Jesus Christ and experienced in community.
 She loves to sing and be silent; laugh with the joyful and shed tears with those who are hurting.
 For her, the most amazing thing in the whole world is to witness the transformation of individuals and entire communities when God’s Spirit comes to reign—to see the shift from fear to trust, from anger to joy, from pessimism to enthusiasm and to know how truly, deeply we are loved by Jesus Christ.

 After having spent twelve years living in an international Christian community in France and working with the community of Taizé, (eleven of those as a nun), she yearned to collaborate with Episcopal parishes in leading them to discover a meaningful, vibrant, and joy-filled walk with Jesus Christ as a way of life together.
-She moved back to the United States in 2000, met Paul, fell in love, married him, and had a son, Caleb, who is now 12.
+She moved back to the United States in 2000, met Paul, fell in love, married him, and had a son, Caleb.
 She also received three amazing step children, Meghan, Josh and Matt and now their three wonderful spouses, Marty, Carol and Victoria!

 Barbara enjoys sailing, swimming, snorkeling, skiing, walking, hiking, biking, singing, photography, contemplative prayer, Bible study, and pilgrimage.